-Polarized light microscopy is used for a wide range of applications in the earth sciences and quality control in various industries:
+Polarized light microscopy is used for a wide range of applications in the earth sciences and quality control in various industries.
+A variety of polarizing microscope images from geological and industrial applications are shown in this gallery.

 - Earth Sciences: geology, petrography, mineralogy, crystal structure characterization, asbestos analysis, and coal analysis (vitrinite reflectance)